Vonvikken/Notification-Bot-Kotlin/README.md

 ## Description

-I create this simple Telegram bot for two reasons: first, make practice with the Kotlin programming language, that I'm starting to learn; second, find a way to receive system notifications (backups, package updates, etc...) from the small server I installed on a Raspberry Pi at home.
+I created this simple Telegram bot for two reasons: first, make practice with the Kotlin programming language, that I'm starting to learn; second, find a way to receive system notifications (backups, package updates, etc...) from the small server I installed on a Raspberry Pi at home.
 It's very simple, but I plan to add more features if needed.